nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

     void MySub(const T& t);  // OK
     void MySub(T const& t);  // Not OK

-- Do not include inline implementations in header files; put all implementation in a ``.cc`` file (unless implementation in the header file brings demonstrable and significant performance improvement).

 - Do not use ``NULL``, ``nil`` or ``0`` constants; use ``nullptr`` (improves portability)